LIBERCOSOFT/webpack-boilerplate/README.md

 # webpack-boilerplate
-A boilerplate for JavaScript implementing webpack
+A boilerplate for a webpack-based projects